andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-20-arithmetic-progressions-progress.md

 There is a reason Gelfand gave us a picture, and also a reason for his stressing of the _arithmetic_ in the name of the progression; it's because he was about to introduce the next level of complexity in Problem 188.

-This problem is about to illustrate a key property of the geometric progression that is known as "the odd numbers" - that their sums are always perfect squares.
+This problem is about to illustrate a key property of the _Geometric Progression_ that is known as "the odd numbers" - that their sums are always perfect squares.

 {% math %}1 = 1^2{% endmath %}